hswolff/website/_posts/2017/2017-08-13-experiences-with-graphql.md

 title: Experiences With GraphQL
 slug: experiences-with-graphql
 date: 2017-08-13
+category: code
 tags:
   - graphql
   - react
   - redux
-- javascript
 ---

 A couple of months ago I started working on a side project called TV Chat.
 My goal with this project was to create a website where people online could come together to chat about tv shows as they were airing live on TV.
 I'm a big tv watcher, and I like watching TV shows with friends and family.
 However my tastes don't always align with theirs.
 So my hope was to create TV Chat so that I could chat with other fans of the show as it was airing!